 3 green onions, very thinly sliced

-½ cup of Frank’s Red Hot or other Louisiana type hot sauce
+½ cup of Frank’s Red Hot or other Louisiana type hot

 1 tsp kosher salt